Rule 173-14-01 | Definitions.

 "Complaint handling" means all the processes available to handle a complaint, including intake, screening, opening a case, assigning, investigating, attempting resolution, referring, performing follow-up activities, closing a case, and documenting and records retention.

-"Complex complaint" means a complaint involving a greater depth of investigation, including research and multiple contacts with provider staff or consumers, and the development of an action plan as a part of opening a case.
+"Complex complaint" means a complaint involving a greater depth of investigation, including research and multiple contacts with provider staff or clients, and the development of an action plan as a part of opening a case.

-"General information" means researching and providing information on matters such as entitlement and public benefits programs, access to long-term care services, providing information to prospective consumers on the selection of long-term care services using verified and objective information, and referrals to other sources of assistance in those situations where a case is not being opened for complaint handling.
+"General information" means researching and providing information on matters such as entitlement and public benefits programs, access to long-term care services, providing information to prospective clients on the selection of long-term care services using verified and objective information, and referrals to other sources of assistance in those situations where a case is not being opened for complaint handling.

 "Hour" means a period of sixty minutes.